A topic from the subject of Analytical Chemistry in Chemistry.

 Gel electrophoresis is a crucial analytical technique in biotechnology with numerous applications:

-• DNA separation and analysis: Gel electrophoresis allows researchers to separate and analyze DNA fragments based on size, charge, and sequence.
+• DNA separation and analysis: Gel electrophoresis allows researchers to separate and analyze DNA fragments based on size, charge, and (indirectly) sequence.
 It is used in various applications, including genetic mapping, DNA sequencing, and forensic analysis.

 • Genotyping: Gel electrophoresis can be used to genotype individuals by identifying specific DNA sequences or mutations associated with genetic diseases or traits.